OliyadJe/OliyadJe/README.md

 - 👋 Hi, I’m @Oliyad
 - 👀 I’m interested in Metagenomics, Microbial Ecology, Extremophiles
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Metagenomics
-- 📫 How to reach me ...
+- 📫 How to reach me ...email
 - 😄 Pronouns: ...